 Restaurants Review in Awaji Rest Area

-Food Court Center operate 24 hours
+Food Court Center operates 24 hours

 We decided to have noodles.
 These are the steps to make your order.